spacerockzero/old_spacerockzero.github.io/_posts/2015-12-12-web-performance-culture.md

 title:  "Web Performance Culture"
 date:   2015-12-12
 categories: performance culture
+excerpt: "If you want to improve web performance at your company, creating a \"Performance Culture\" is the best way to maintain it.
+This video explains how to do this in the best way I've seen yet.
+Check it out!"
 ---

 If you want to improve web performance at your company, creating a **Performance Culture** is the best way to maintain it.
 This video explains how to do this in the best way I've seen yet.
 Check it out!
 (My Summary notes below)